railsgirls/guides.railsgirls.com/_posts/2013-11-12-openshift.markdown

 ### Deploy app to OpenShift

-To deploy your changes, enter the command `git push` in your terminal.
+To deploy all your changes to the cloud, enter the command `git push` in your terminal.
 Refresh the app in your browser to see the result.

 ### Add environment variables

 The app should be looking pretty good now, but there are some potential issues lurking because of the ephemeral nature of the deployment.
 When we push a new version of the application, anything stored within OpenShift's copy of the repo will be wiped to make way for the new files.
-This includes some log files and our user image uploads.
-To fix this, we can redirect these files to persistent directories on OpenShift instead; the filepaths of the locations we need are stored in environment variables.
+This includes some log files and the images uploaded by users.
+To fix this, we can store these files in persistent directories on OpenShift instead; the filepaths of the locations we need are stored in environment variables.

 #### Redirect production log

-To redirect the production log, open *config/environments/production.rb*.
+To change the location of the production log, open *config/environments/production.rb*.

-Beneath the line:
+Beneath the comment line:

 {% highlight ruby %}
   # config.logger = ActiveSupport::TaggedLogging.new(SyslogLogger.new)